mohammadRezanilchiyan/mar26bmlops_int_accidents/README.md

 SO, we continue

+The full pipeline works as follows:
+- Data is versioned via DVC
+- Airflow triggers preprocessing and training
+- MLflow logs experiments
+- Model is stored and tracked
+- Docker ensures deployment consistency
+This makes the system fully reproducible and scalable.

 include MLOps structure

-dags/ → Airflow pipeline
+# dags/ → Airflow pipeline

-src/ → training + preprocessing
+# src/ → training + preprocessing

-docker/ → container setup
+# docker/ → container setup

-dvc.yaml + dvc.lock → pipeline versioning
+# dvc.yaml + dvc.lock → pipeline versioning

-models/ → tracked via DVC
+# models/ → tracked via DVC

+My Airflow DAG.
+It consists of three tasks:
+# load_data,
+# preprocess,  and
+# train_model.
+These tasks run sequentially to ensure a reproducible pipeline.